zaimjami/Mood-Base/README.md

 - Frontend: http://localhost:3000
 - Backend docs (Swagger): http://localhost:8000/docs

-For more, see comments in the code – they read like a teammate walking you through the logic.
+For more you can def check out or see comments in the code as they read like a teammate walking you through the logic.